sychan/kb_sdk_docs/source/references/UI_spec.rst

 Parameters in ``spec.json``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Each structure in array defined in ``parameters`` field defines one parameter shown in UI input panel of this method.
-Here is the list of main properties of parameter structure:
+Each item in the ``parameters`` array defines one parameter shown in the UI input panel of this method.
+The properties of each item are:

 - **id** - ID of a parameter, allowing you to reference it in ``display.yaml`` and from the mapping settings of the ``behavior`` block